-With 1-2 inches sliced bread, we place them in the middle rack and bake at 400°F for about 5 minutes.
-If your bread comes to different sizes, adjust the cooking time a bit for the best result.
+For 1- to 2-inch bread slices, we place them on the middle rack and bake at 400°F for about 5 minutes.
+If your bread is a different thickness, adjust the cooking time a bit for the best result.

 2. How Long Does Garlic Bread Last?

-Since the homemade garlic bread doesn’t contain any preservatives, it is best to be consumed within the 12 first hours.
-If you don’t finish your garlic bread, store them in the refrigerator for longer usage.
+Since our homemade garlic bread doesn’t contain any preservatives, it is best to consume it within the first 12 hours after baking.
+If you don’t finish your bread, store it in the refrigerator for up to 4 days.

 Bread remains moist in the refrigerator if stored properly.
-To do so, place your bread in a zip-lock bag which can reduce air exposure.
+To do so, place your bread in a zip-lock bag or airtight container which can reduce air exposure.
 This way the bread can stay fresh for up to 3-4 days.

 3. Can You Freeze Garlic Bread?

 Yes, and the method is simple.
-Starting by cool your garlic bread at room temperature, then wrap it in foil by putting two butter-side together.
-Then place them in the freezer bag.
+Start by cooling your garlic bread at room temperature, then wrap it in foil by putting two butter-side slices together.
+Then place them in a freezer bag.

 When it’s time to reheat, take the garlic bread out of the freezer to thaw completely.
 Place the foil-wrapped bread in the oven and bake until it’s heated through.
-You can open the wrapper and foil for another 1-2 minutes for even a crisper texture.
+You can open the wrapper and bake for another 1-2 minutes for an even crispier texture.